sysdiglabs/terraform-icp-aws/README.md

 }
 ```

-The installation output will be written to `/var/log/cloud-init-output.log` for RHEL 7.4 systems and `/var/log/messages` on RHEL 7.5+ systems.
-Bastion hosts are not required for normal operation of the cluster.
+The installation output will be written to `/tmp/icp_logs/start_install.log` on the first master.
+Bastion hosts are not required for normal operation of the cluster, but may be desired if you want to synchronously wait for the installation to complete, such as in execution from a devops pipeline.

 When the installation completes,  the `/opt/ibm/cluster` directory on the boot master (i.e. `icp-master01`) is backed up to S3 in a bucket named `icpbackup-<clusterid>`, which can be used in master recovery in case one of the master nodes fails.
 It is recommended after every time `terraform apply` is performed, to commit the `terraform.tfstate` into a backend so that the state is stored in source control.